meinside/rpimongo/README.md

 `$ sudo update-rc.d -f rpimongo defaults`

-## *(Optional)* 5. run with Apache2 + reverse proxy
+## *(Optional)* 5. how to run it with Apache2 + reverse proxy

-When used with apache2 and its reverse proxy, we can benefit from functionalities like access logs.
+When used with apache2 and its reverse proxy, we can benefit from its functionalities like access logs.

 ### install apache2's proxy module and set it up